+The A-MSDU subframe header contains the Subframe Control field and optionally the DA and SA fields.
 A Dynamic A-MSDU subframe has 0, 1 or 2 addresses associated with it, as governed by the Subframe Control field.
-A Dynamic A-MSDU format where each subframe has 0 addresses is a Short version of Dynamic A-MSDU.
-A Dynamic A-MSDU format where each subframe has 2 addresses is a Long version of Dynamic A-MSDU.

-The Subframe Control is defined in Figure 8-532m (Subframe Control field) and contains the Length, DA Present and SA Present fields.
+The Subframe Control is defined in Figure 8-532m (Subframe Control field) and contains the Length, DA Present and SA Present subfields.